NiftySchiftyTools/pr_diff_tasks/README.md

 and The PR diff was in file at `subdirectory/file1.txt`, then only the `bottom_level_struct` will be triggered since it is in a deeper directory of the repo.
 But the `top_level_struct` would still be triggered if there was a change to a file at `subdirectory/file2.txt` since it wouldn't match the `bottom_level_struct`.

 Action values that are not valid such as a invalid team name, label, github user that is not a collaborator on the repo, etc. Will result in a warning log but will not stop the action.

+Another unique behaviour will come up as a result of a technical limitation in Github.
+Only 10 people can be assigned to a PR.
+So this will always behave similiar to the `last_match` quirk value, in that it will only ever assign up to the last 10 people marked for assignment.